Single repository recovery

 1. Specify the restoration directory and configure other options (for example, whether to overwrite existing data or reduce bandwidth).
 If needed, you can create a new restoration folder on the selected drive from the Management Service level.

 After defining all parameters, click the Restore button to begin the recovery process.
-When the process is complete, a new repository/folder will be created in your organization account/local device.
+When the process is complete, a new repository/folder will be created in your organization/on your device.
 You can monitor the restoration process in the Tasks tab.

 Last updated